Urban agriculture: Environmental

 The Council for Agricultural Science and Technology (CAST) defines urban agriculture to include aspects of environmental health, remediation, and recreation:

 Urban agriculture is a complex system encompassing a spectrum of interests, from a traditional core of activities associated with the production, processing, marketing, distribution, and consumption, to a multiplicity of other benefits and services that are less widely acknowledged and documented.
 These include recreation and leisure; economic vitality and business entrepreneurship, individual health and well-being; community health and well being; landscape beautification; and environmental restoration and remediation.

-Modern planning and design initiatives are often more responsive to this model of urban agriculture because it fits within the current scope of sustainable design.
+Modern planning and design initiatives are often more responsive to this model of urban agriculture because they fit within the current scope of sustainable design.
 The definition allows for a multitude of interpretations across cultures and time.
 Frequently it is tied to policy decisions to build sustainable cities.

-Urban farms also provide unique opportunities for individuals, especially those living in cities, to get actively involved with ecological citizenship.
+Urban farms also provide unique opportunities for individuals, especially those living in cities, to engage with ecological citizenship actively.
 By reconnecting with food production and nature, urban community gardening teaches individuals the skills necessary to participate in a democratic society.
-Decisions must be made on a group-level basis in order to run the farm.
-Most effective results are achieved when residents of a community are asked to take on more active roles in the farm.
+Decisions must be made on a group-level basis to run the farm.
+Most effective results are achieved when community residents are asked to take on more active roles in the farm.

+While it has been estimated that 20%-30% of urban residents become involved in urban agriculture, its ecological footprint and how it compares to that of conventionally-grown produce has yet to be fully determined.
+A study by the University of Michigan found that urban agriculture's carbon footprint is six times greater, but some crops, such as tomatoes, have lower carbon intensity when grown in urban plots.
+There are also a variety of methods used to decrease urban agriculture's negative impacts, most notably using rainwater and composting.